Popular Day of the Dead Flowers and Their Symbolism

 • Iris

-Other flowers such as white hoary stock, roses, and calla lilies (alcatraz) are not as popular as the traditional flowers commonly associated with Day of the Dead, but are used in some parts of the U.S and Mexico.
-They carry their own symbolism and significance when used in the context of this celebration.
+Of course you can use other flowers for Dia de Muertos, such as white hoary stock, roses, and calla lilies (alcatraz).
+While they may not be as popular as the other Day of the Dead flowers, they people have to make do with what they have accessible in some parts of the United States and Mexico.
+Each flower carries its own symbolism and significance when used in the context of this celebration.

 LOOKING FOR MORE INSPIRATION?